gisellerx/startup-fake/README.md

 # startup-fake
-Fake Startup with email subscription option from mailchimp.
+Practice Startup with email subscription option from mailchimp.